 Helicopters (1 - 8 seats)

-Helicopters are particularly popular for transporting between 1 and 8 passengers on short and medium distance flights for roadshows, tourist guides, gourmet getaways or weddings.
-With one or two turbines, depending on the model, these helicopters have classic or VIP cabins.
-The helicopters according to the models can travel between 250 to 1000 Kms of distance for the most powerful in the greatest comfort and in complete safety.
+Helicopters are particularly popular for transporting between 1 and 8 passengers on short and medium-haul flights for factory visits, sightseeing tours or gourmet getaways, weddings, etc. Equipped with one or 2 turbines, depending on the model, these helicopters have classic or VIP cabins.
+Depending on the model, these helicopters can cover distances of between 250 and 1,000 km for the most efficient, in complete comfort and safety

-As part of your private flights, you can take advantage of access to exclusive airports and terminals, and enjoy a top-of-the-range travel experience with greater flexibility.
-Helicopters, because of their ability to take off and land vertically, can use helipads located in urban areas with restricted access, shortening travel times between your departure point and your destination.
-This increased accessibility to specific locations enables efficient and personalized travel, meeting the specific needs of private travellers.
+As part of your private flights, you can take advantage of access to exclusive airports and terminals and enjoy a top-of-the-range travel experience, with greater flexibility.
+Because of their ability to take off and land vertically, helicopters can use helipads located in urban areas with restricted access, shortening the journey time between your departure point and your destination.
+This increased accessibility to specific locations allows for efficient and personalised travel, meeting the specific needs of private travellers.

 • How do helicopters work, and how do they differ from conventional aircraft?